Chart Color Schemes

 The educational profile of Forest Lake - Ellen Grove exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 27.6%, exceeding the SA4 region average of 18.8% and the SA3 area rate of 24.6%.
-Bachelor degrees are most prevalent at 18.2%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.7%).
-Vocational credentials are held by 33.2% of residents aged 15+, with advanced diplomas at 11.5% and certificates at 21.7%.
+The area's educational profile stands out regionally, with university qualification rates (27.6% of residents aged 15+) exceeding the SA4 region average of 18.8% and that of the SA3 area (24.6%), reflecting the community's emphasis on higher education.
+Bachelor degrees lead at 18.2%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.7%).
+Trade and technical skills feature prominently, with 33.2% of residents aged 15+ holding vocational credentials, including advanced diplomas (11.5%) and certificates (21.7%).

-Educational participation is high, with 30.7% currently enrolled in formal education.
+Educational participation is notably high, with 30.7% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 9.2% in secondary education, and 5.9% pursuing tertiary education.

 Frequently Asked Questions - Education